-- Its best to keep the shopping list small for developer contributions scheme. - Throwing everything into it to try and resolve all the issues ends up compounding the cost problem. - The State should develop their land and upgrade the infrastructure at the same time.
+- · Its best to keep the shopping list small for developer contributions scheme. - Throwing everything into it to try and resolve all the issues ends up compounding the cost problem. - · The State should develop their land and upgrade the infrastructure at the same time.

-- have looked at this area previously but are not currently interested, mainly due to land price - The team indicated PTA paid around for public car parking as part of the station precinct, which has set a land price that is too high. - are seeing a 40% increase in construction costs, which is placing downward pressure on land prices. - This is coupled with a 30% increase in civil construction costs. - It appears rises in both construction and civil infrastructure costs have peaked.
+- have looked at this area previously but are not currently interested, mainly due to land price - The team indicated PTA paid around for public car parking as part of the station precinct, which has set a land price that is too hiah. - are negotiating greenfield land prices Piara Waters in the on a medium density was around dwelling yield with median price of around - are seeing a 40% increase in construction costs, which is placing downward pressure on land prices. - · This is coupled with a 30% increase in civil construction costs. - · It appears rises in both construction and civil infrastructure costs have peaked.